jmablog/tinieR/README.md

 You will need an API key from [TinyPNG](https://tinypng.com).
 You can [signup to get one here](https://tinypng.com/developers).

-Once you have your API key, you can set it with:
+Once you have your API key, you can set it for your current R session with:

 ``` r
 library(tinieR)